bauerca/openscihub-design/README.md

 telecommunications waveguide.
 A science writer, Dave, is interested in the article but is unfamiliar with photonic crystals and therefore composes a review requesting more background information.
-If Dave is a member of only the two openscihub communities, *general public* and *science writers*, a reader from the *optoelectronics* community, Susan, has the ability to ignore Dave's review (and the resulting discussion of photonic crystals) by "turning off" the *general public* and *science writers* target audiences.
+If Dave is a member of only the two openscihub communities, *public* and *science writers*, a reader from the *optoelectronics* community, Susan, can ignore Dave's review (and the resulting discussion of photonic crystals) by "turning off" the *public* and *science writers* target audiences.
 Similarly, Dave can ignore any esoteric discussions between Susan and other *optoelectronics* community members by turning off the *optoelectronics* target audience.

 ### Moderation